 It can’t be that easy because of course with any algorithm there is going to be a wrench or two.

-Enter The Prestan Ultralite Manikin Series.
-At this time the Ultralite series is only manufactured in the Medium Skin Tone and it does not have the ability to provide Feedback.
+Enter The Prestan Ultralite Series.
+At this time this series is only manufactured in the Medium Skin Tone and it does not currently have the ability to provide Feedback.
 However, it is one of our most popular manikin series for a reason.
 That’s due to its light weight, easy storage and economical pricing!
-Check out the Ultralite Manikin Series at the link below:
+Check out the Ultralite CPR Manikin Series.

-Just for your reference the Ultralite Item Number is:
+Just for your reference the Ultralite manikin Item Number is:

 PP-ULM-100-MS or PP-ULM-400-MS